w3c/wai-coga/guide/clear/clear-words.md

 ## User Story

-<blockquote class="pull">I understand all the words used and am not confused or distracted by any that I do not know.</blockquote>
+<blockquote class="pull">I understand all the words used and am not confused or distracted by any words or abbreviations that I do not know.</blockquote>

 ## What To Do

-Apply the WCAG Guideline [3.1 Readable](https://www.w3.org/WAI/WCAG21/quickref/#readable) which addresses several related aspects of content readability.
-This includes addressing: unusual words, abbreviations and reading level.
-In addition:
+Use the most common words and phrases that people with lower reading level or language skills are most likely to know.
+In particular:

-- Use the most common words and phrases.
-These are the terms that people with lower language skills are most likely to know
+- Pay particular attention to: headings, labels, navigational elements, instructions, and error messages;
-- Do not invent new words or give words new meanings that must be learned for the content
+- Take care with unusual words, abbreviations and reading level;
-- If you must use new terms, jargon, abbreviations, mnemonics or acronyms then make sure they are accompanied by an explanation.
-Consider the following techniques for explaining unusual words and abbreviations:
+- Provide an explanation for any unusual words, jargon, abbreviations, mnemonics or acronyms.
+Consider the following techniques:
   - Add explanation in brackets next to it
   - Provide a pop up definition
   - Provide a glossary